HIPAA Compliance Checklist for Small Healthcare Practices

 7. Maintain a Business Associate Agreement (BAA)

 Small healthcare practices often work with third-party vendors, such as billing services or IT providers.
-If any of these vendors have access to PHI, you must have a signed Business Associate Agreement (BAA) in place.
+You must have a signed Business Associate Agreement (BAA) if any of these vendors can access PHI.
 This document outlines the vendor’s responsibility to protect PHI and ensures they comply with HIPAA regulations.

 Key Points: